Cotya/magento-composer-installer/Milestone/2/index.md

 ### Solution 1

 The easiest solution would be, to ignore the problems and start to look at magento2.
-Thanks to the changes of Magento much of the problems we have currently will no exist there anymore.
+Thanks to the changes of Magento many of the problems we have currently will not exist there anymore.
-We dont need to symlink and can use the modules direct from the vendor directory.
+We don't need to symlink and can use the modules directly from the vendor directory.

 voting: